peakshift/gherkin-editor/README.md

 A requirements editor is at the core of the Peak Shift DAO — it is meant to bridge between both non-technical and technical collaborators of a project.

-Work requirements sent to the Peak Shift DAO need to be written in a specific format called Gherkin — gherkin was designed to reduce ambiguity in the requirements definitions.
+Work requirements sent to the Peak Shift DAO need to be written in a specific format called Gherkin — the Gherkin format is a way to describe the functionality of a system by using Given, When, Then statements.

+Gherkin aims to reduce ambiguity when writing requirements by following a specified syntax and was designed to be non-technical and human readable.

 ```gherkin
 @backend @python